zwliew/competitive-programming/NOTES.md

 ### 1.9 String Rotation
 - Rotating an array/string means that it is split into two parts, x and y, such that the input is xy and the output is yx
 - Checking if an s2 is a rotation of s1 is simply checking if len(s1) == len(s2) and if s1 is a substring of s2 + s2

+## Chapter 2 - Linked Lists

+### 2.1 Remove Dups
+- A runner pointer that 'runs ahead' of the current pointer can be used to look ahead when traversing linked lists.
+This is useful when searching for nodes with specific data or specific types of nodes, but still keeping track of the current node (possibly to find a relation between the 2 nodes).
+- A pointer to the previous node may not be necessary when deleting a node from a linked list depending on how the current node is being tracked.

+### 2.2 Return Kth to Last